- Script for creating demand table which determines the quantity of land change expected.

 - Output CSV file with demand (times as rows, regions as columns)

-- Separator used in input CSV files
+- Separator used in CSV files

 - Special characters: pipe, comma, space, tab, newline